 2. Live stream your ceremony

 A wedding is always something to celebrate and having the most important people in your life around you can make a small wedding even more meaningful.
 Of course, you can still share the happiness with your wider circle.
 You’ve probably had to cut down your guest list quite considerably and there may be elderly relatives and guests from far flung places who can’t attend.
-Video link platforms like Zoom make it easy to live stream your ceremony to those people.
+Video link platforms like Zoom make it easy to live stream your ceremony to those people ~ recruit one of your tech-savvy guests to help set it up so you don’t have to think about it on the day.
 For special guests who can’t attend, you could send them a bottle of champagne and a wedding favour for them to enjoy whilst they watch you say “I do”.
 And whilst we’re talking technology, why not have a digital guest book where friends record a video message for you on the big day?

 3. Your day your way